-8. If the owner(s) of a privately-owned residence, which is not within the project's 35 dB(A) noise impact contour (see condition 3 and Appendix 4A), reasonably believes that the noise limits in Table 4 are being exceeded at the residence and that the exceedance is caused by operational noise from the project and one or more other mines (including use of private haul roads or rail spurs), the owner(s) can request an independent noise impact assessment for the residence.
-The request shall be made in writing to the Secretary.
-If the Secretary considers that a noise impact assessment is warranted, then the Proponent shall commission the assessment.
+B. If the owner(s) of a privately-owned residence reasonably believes that the noise limits in Table 4 are being exceeded at the residence and that the exceedance is caused by operational noise from the project and one or more other mines (including use of private haul roads or rail spurs), the owner(s) can request an independent noise impact assessment for the residence.
+The request must be made in writing to the Secretary.
+If the Secretary considers that a noise impact assessment is warranted, then the Proponent must commission the assessment.